traditional undergraduate on campus

 Get details on all the courses you’ll complete as you work toward this degree at Trevecca.

-Our program has a strong reputation, and our alumni are telling stories that matter at news stations, newspapers and online publications across the country.
-With your degree from Trevecca, you’ll be well-prepared to enter the world of journalism or public relations with the skills and experience you need to excel.
-More specifically, your degree equips you to succeed in roles such as:
+Our program has a strong reputation, and our alumni are telling stories that matter at news stations, newspapers, agencies and online platforms across the country.
+With your degree from Trevecca, you’ll be prepared for in-demand careers in journalism, public relations and marketing.
+Graduates are well-equipped to succeed in roles such as:

 Course Descriptions